simplesamlphp/simplesamlphp-module-webauthn/README.md

 and the corresponding functionality thus has no test case.

-Both User Present and User Verified variants are considered sufficient to authenticate successfully (§7.1 steps 11 and 12 are joined into one condition).
+Both User Present and User Verified variants are considered sufficient to authenticate successfully in second-factor scenarios (§7.1 steps 11 and 12 are joined into one condition).
 The module logs into the credential database which of the two was used during registration time and does not allow downgrades during authentication time.
+Passwordless authentication always requires User Verified during registration and authentication transactions.

-The implementation requests ECDSA and RSA keys (algorithms -7, -257).
+The implementation requests and supports ECDSA and RSA keys (algorithms -7, -257).

 The implementation does not request any client extensions.
 The specification gives implementations a policy choice on what to do if a client sends extensions